ericpriceco/ericpriceco.github.io/content/posts/2023-12-20-cert-manager.md

 ## Module

-Initialize the module where ndded.
+Initialize the module where needed.

 ```terraform
 module "cert_manager" {